 On May 2, 2017, we entered into the AstraZeneca Collaboration Agreement and a Non-exclusive Anticalin Platform Technology License Agreement with AstraZeneca, or the AstraZeneca Platform License, collectively referred to as the AstraZeneca Agreements, which became effective on June 10, 2017, following expiration of the waiting period under the Hart-Scott-Rodino Antitrust Improvements Act of 1976.
 Under the AstraZeneca Agreements the parties will advance several novel inhaled Anticalin proteins.
 On March 29, 2021, we entered into the first amendment to the Non-exclusive Anticalin Platform License Agreement dated May 2, 2017 and the second amendment to the License and Collaboration Agreement dated May 2, 2017.
-Under the amendments, the parties agreed to restructure certain commercial economics for the PRS-060/AZD1402 program by adjusting various milestones and royalty provisions, while fundamentally maintaining the overall value split between AstraZeneca and the Company.
-In connection with the amendments, we entered into a Subscription Agreement pursuant to which we have agreed to issue to AstraZeneca 3,584,230 shares of our common stock for a total purchase price of \$10.0 million in a private placement transaction.
+Under the amendments, the parties agreed to restructure certain commercial economics for the elarekibep program by adjusting various milestones and royalty provisions, while fundamentally maintaining the overall value split between AstraZeneca and the Company.
+In connection with the amendments, we entered into a Subscription Agreement to which we have agreed to issue to AstraZeneca 3,584,230 shares of our common stock for a total purchase price of \$10.0 million in a private placement transaction.
+In August 2022, we entered into an amendment to the License and Collaboration Agreement and extended the research term for two of the then remaining discovery-stage programs.

 Under the AstraZeneca Agreements, we received an upfront, non-refundable payment of \$45.0 million.
-In addition, we initiated a phase 1 study for PRS-060/AZD1402, or the AstraZeneca Lead Product, in December 2017 for which we received a \$12.5 million milestone payment.
+In addition, we initiated a phase 1 study for elarekibep, or the AstraZeneca Lead Product, in December 2017 for which we received a \$12.5 million milestone payment.
 In March 2021, we achieved a \$13.0 million milestone in connection with the initiation of the phase 2a study for this program.
 We are also eligible to receive research, development, commercial and sales milestone payments and royalty payments.
-The total potential milestones, as of December 31, 2021, are categorized as follows: research, development and commercial milestones up to \$1.1 billion and sales milestones up to \$4.3 billion.
+The total potential milestones, as of December 31, 2022, were categorized as follows: research, development and commercial milestones up to \$0.7 million and sales milestones up to \$3.9 billion.
 We may receive tiered royalties on sales of potential products commercialized by AstraZeneca and for co-developed products and gross margin share of worldwide sales, depending on our level of committed investment.